jaredmdunn/wherever-we-go/02_characters/09_money.md

 ---

 ## Wealth
 Wealth represents your long-term savings, investments, and financial reserves.
-It’s not money in your pocket—it’s money you’ve set aside and secured.
+It’s not money in your pocket-it’s money you’ve set aside and secured.

 | Wealth Score | Dice | Description                                |
 |--------------|-------|--------------------------------------------|